United States Professional Tennis Association

-Article X — Fiscal year
+Article XI — Fiscal Year

-The fiscal year of USPTA shall be from January 1 to December 31 or at a different period if so determined by the Executive Committee.
+The fiscal year of USPTA shall be from January 1 to December 31 or at a different period if so, determined by the Executive Committee.

-Article XI — Sanctioned events
+Article XII — Sanctioned Events

-Article XII — Television and other rights
+Article XIII — Television and other rights

 Television, film, radio or other rights to the broadcast or any other reproduction of all sanctioned USPTA events are reserved by USPTA.
 Such rights pertaining to any other activities of, or in connection with, USPTA are also reserved by USPTA.

-Article XIV — Public relations
+Article XIV — Public Relations

-Article XV — No discrimination
+Article XV — No Discrimination

 The USPTA and its members shall not discriminate against any person on the basis of age, gender, race, ethnicity, creed, religion, sexual orientation, color, physical condition or national origin.

-Article XVI — Code of ethics
+Article XVI — Code of Ethics

 The Association expects its members to be of good character, to treat the public honestly and fairly, and to treat their fellow members in the tennis-teaching profession in the same way.
 Accordingly:

-3. Any member who is convicted of a serious crime or who has committed acts involving moral turpitude, as determined by the Board of Directors, will be subject to immediate expulsion from the Association.
+C. Any member who is convicted of a serious crime or who has committed acts involving moral turpitude, as determined by the Board of Directors, will be subject to immediate expulsion from the Association.

 Article XVII — Dissolution of USPTA

-Upon the dissolution of USPTA, by determination of the Executive Committee, the net assets, including those of all divisions, remaining as property of USPTA, shall be given to a not-for-profit tax -exempt institution, whose purposes are generally in the same area and along the same lines as the purposes of USPTA.
+Upon the dissolution of USPTA, by determination of the Executive Committee, the net assets, including those of all Divisions, remaining as property of USPTA, shall be given to a not-for-profit tax -exempt institution, whose purposes are generally in the same area and along the same lines as the purposes of USPTA.

 Article XVIII — Amendments to Bylaws

-Section 1.
-Amendments procedure.
-Amendments to the bylaws may only be adopted in accordance with the provisions of this Article XVIII at an Executive Committee meeting, provided notice of the proposed amendment is provided to the members no less than thirty (30) days nor more than one hundred and twenty (120) days prior to the Executive Committee meeting.
-Proposed amendments may be adopted by a two-thirds(2/3) vote of those Executive Committee Members present and provided the proposed amendment receives the support of at least fifty percent (50%) of the divisions entitled to vote thereon, either in person or by proxy, at this meeting.
+Amendments to the Bylaws may only be adopted in accordance with the provisions of this Article XVIII at an Executive Committee meeting, provided notice of the proposed amendment is provided to the members no less than sixty (60) days nor more than one hundred and twenty (120) days prior to the Executive Committee meeting.
+Proposed amendments may be adopted by a two-thirds(2/3) vote of those Executive Committee Members present and provided the proposed amendment receives the support of at least fifty percent (50%) of the Divisions entitled to vote thereon, either in person or by proxy,

-Section 2.
-Board of Directors proposed amendments.
-The Board of Directors may propose amendments to the bylaws.
+The Board of Directors may propose amendments to the Bylaws.
 Any such proposed amendment shall be submitted to the CEO/ED.
 The proposal will then be sent to the Executive Committee and will be voted upon by the Executive Committee as set forth in Section 1 above.